-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING the County will be contacted immediately.
-If the remains are determined to be Native American, the Coroner will notify the Native American Heritage Commission, who will notify the person believed to be the most likely descendant.
-The most likely descendant will work with the County to develop a program for re- internment of the human remains and any associated artifacts.
-No additional work will take place within the immediate vicinity of the find until the identified appropriate actions have been completed the remains are determined to be Native American, the Coroner will notify the Native American Heritage Commission, who will notify the person believed to be the most likely descendant.
-The most likely descendant will work with the County to develop a program for re-internment of the human remains and any associated artifacts.
-No additional work will take place within the immediate vicinity of the find until the identified appropriate actions have been completed Impact 11-1 (continued) Action: None required.
-Public Safety: - Impact 13-1.
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING mpact 11-1 (continued) Action: None required.
+Public Safety: Impact 13-1.
 Extension of the middle run could increase the number of less experienced river users creating the potential for increased whitewater-related injury.
 Mitigation Measure 13-1.
-In addition to the educational and safety programs identified in the RMP, the County would: (a) Increase signage specifically directed toward middle-run boaters, with warnings about the dangers of rafting with improper equipment, skills, and knowledge of rescue techniques and river flows; (b) Install signage at middle run put-ins and up-river from Highway Rapid informing boaters of the location of the Highway Rapid takeout and warning unprepared boaters of the dangers of continuing beyond Highway Rapid; and (c) Increase staffing at middle run put-ins and at the Highway Rapid take-out to provide safety equipment checks and to inform rafters of the dangers of the lower reach.
-To reduce potential safety impacts potentially influenced by the extension of the middle run of the RMP area, the County will: (a) Increase signage specifically directed toward middle-run boaters, with warnings about the dangers of rafting with improper equipment, skills, and knowledge of rescue techniques and river flows; (b) Install signage at middle run put-ins and up-river from Highway Rapid informing boaters of the location of the Highway Rapid takeout and warning unprepared boaters of the dangers of continuing beyond Highway Rapid; and (c) Increase staffing at middle run put-ins and at the Highway Rapid take-out to provide safety equipment checks and to inform rafters of the dangers of the lower reach. (a) and (b) Document provision of signage (or coordination of signage in the middle-run area. (c) Document increased staffing at middle-run put-ins and at the Highway Rapid take-out to provide safety equipment checks and to inform rafters of the dangers of the lower reach.
-County Parks Division Within the first year after the adoption of the RMP a) Revised river flow/safety signs were installed at Henningsen-Lotus Park, Camp Lotus and Marshall Gold SHP in 2003. b) Signage specific to the middle run was installed at Marshall Gold SHP in 2003.
-Parks Division staff expects to further revise signage after the Bureau of Land Management plan is adopted and the Greenwood Creek access situation is finalized. c) The Parks Division maintained similar levels of staff time patrolling the quiet zone.
+In addition to the educational and safety programs identified in the RMP, the County would: (a) Increase signage specifically directed toward middle-run boaters, with warnings about the dangers of rafting with improper equipment, skills, and knowledge of rescue techniques and river flows; (b) Install signage at middle run put-ins and up-river from Highway Rapid informing boaters of the location of the Highway Rapid takeout and warning unprepared boaters of the dangers of continuing beyond Highway Rapid; and (c) Increase staffing at middle run put-ins and at the Highway Rapid takeout to provide safety equipment checks and to inform rafters of the dangers of the lower reach.
+To reduce potential safety impacts potentially influenced by the extension of the middle run of the RMP area, the County will: (a) Increase signage specifically directed toward middle-run boaters, with warnings about the dangers of rafting with improper equipment, skills, and knowledge of rescue techniques and river flows; (b) Install signage at middle run put-ins and up-river from Highway Rapid informing boaters of the location of the Highway Rapid takeout and warning unprepared boaters of the dangers of continuing beyond Highway Rapid; and (c) Increase staffing at middle run put-ins and at the Highway Rapid take-out to provide safety equipment checks and to inform rafters of the dangers of the lower reach. (a) and (b) Document provision of signage (or coordination of signage in the middle-run area. (c) Document increased staffing at middle-run putins and at the Highway Rapid take-out to provide safety equipment checks and to inform rafters of the dangers of the lower reach.
+County Parks Division Within the first year after the adoption of the RMP b) Signage specific to the midd Greenwood Creek access wa c) The Parks Division maintaine County Parks Division c Although staff does obs river from the Coloma ac the Coloma-Greenwood le run was installed at Marshall Gold SHF is improved. ed similar levels of staff time patrolling th oordinated with BLM to provide occasion erve people with the intention of running ccess points to the County Park without nal monitoring at Greenwood Creek. the gorge who do not possess any knowledg either a lifejacket or moving water skills.
+Park after the Bureau of Land Manage of Class III boating skills, mor e prevalent are peo ple floating the